Slip (clothing)

 A slip is a woman's undergarment worn beneath a dress or skirt.
 A full slip hangs from the shoulders, usually by means of narrow straps, and extends from the breast to the fashionable skirt length.
 A half slip (or waist slip) hangs from the waist.
 The word petticoat may also be used for half slips.

 Purposes

 Slips serve various purposes.
 They help a dress or skirt hang properly, especially when static cling might otherwise cause the dress to wrap around the wearer's legs.
-They protect the skin from chafing against coarse fabrics such as wool; conversely, if the outer garment is made of fine fabric, a slip protects it from perspiration.
+They protect the skin from chafing against coarse fabrics such as wool; conversely, if the outer garment is made of fine fabric, a slip protects it from sweat.
 A slip may be worn for warmth, especially if the dress or skirt is lightweight and thin, whereas in very warm or humid climates, a slip made entirely from cotton may be desired.
 Slips are often worn to prevent the show-through of intimate undergarments such as panties or a brassiere.
 A slip may also be used to prevent a silhouette of the legs showing through clothing when standing in front of a bright light source.